lgw2/lgw2.github.io/_teaching/csci112-summer-2021/labs/lab5.md

 ---

 ## Logistics
-* Due: Friday, June 4th no later than 11:59pm.
+* Due: Saturday, June 5th no later than 11:59pm.
 * Submission instructions: push a commit with the tag `lab5` to your git repository.
 * Deadline reminder: after the deadline passes, you cannot earn any points for